This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Mix all the dressing ingredients to a bowl, whisk for 1 minute until a slightly thick dressing is achieved.
+• Mix all the dressing ingredients to a bowl (1/4 cup olive oil, 2 large lemons, 1 teaspoon Dijon mustard, 1 teaspoon honey, 1-2 garlic cloves, 1/2 teaspoon dried oregano, and Kosher salt and pepper).
+Whisk for 1 minute until a slightly thick dressing is achieved.
 Refrigerate until ready to use.

-• Chop the lettuce into bite-size pieces and chop the onion.
-Peel and slice the cucumbers into cubes.
+• Chop the 1 large head of romaine into bite-size pieces and chop the 1 small red onion.
+Peel and slice the 1 large Persian cucumber into cubes.

-• Slice the avocados in half lengthwise around the seed.
+• Slice the 1 large avocado in half lengthwise around the seed.
 Open the halves and remove the pit.
 Cut into small cubes.

 • Place all the chopped veggies into a bowl, gently mix and set aside.

-• Season the salmon fillets with salt and a light shower of ground black pepper.
-In a large non-stick pan, heat oil over medium-high heat.
+• Season the 12 ounces salmon filets with Kosher salt and pepper.
+In a large non-stick pan, heat 2 tablespoons olive oil over medium-high heat.

 • Place the salmon filets into the hot oil, pressing them lightly with a spatula so the flesh comes into contact with the pan.
 Sear for 4-5 minutes until crispy and golden.
 Flip the fillets over and cook for 2-3 minutes more.

 • For assembling, evenly divide the salad among your serving bowls.
-Top each bowl with salmon fillets and add the olives.
+Top each bowl with salmon fillets and add the 1/2 cup sliced green olives.
 Drizzle the prepared dressing over salmon and salad.

 Notes